ejricha/presentations/cmake/include_and_add_subdirectory.md

 ```

 Note:
-The `add_subdirectory` command expects the file `dir1/CMakeLists.txt` to exist, and this is what will be processed
+The `add_subdirectory` command expects the file `dir1/CMakeLists.txt` to exist, and this is what will be processed.
-The `include` command is typically used
+The `include` command is typically used to add existing CMake helper scripts.

 ## Options for [`add_subdirectory`](https://cmake.org/cmake/help/latest/command/add_subdirectory.html)